ziotom78/raytracing_course/tomasi-ray-tracing-03b.md

     append!(uint, Endian.bigEndian)(stream, *cast(uint*)(&value));
     ```

-# Scrivere un file
+# Writing a File

--   Per scrivere un numero `float` in un `Appender`, potete usare questo codice:
+-   To write a `float` number to an `Appender`, you can use this code:

     ```d
     void write_float(Appender!(ubyte[]) appender, float value, Endian endianness) {